ahmed-wagdi/angular-joyride/README.md

 ### Configuration
 - __steps -__ The steps to be used in the joyride, expects an array of objects.
 - __overlay -__ Display overlay, default is true.
-- __template -__ If you don't want to use the joyride's default template this can be used to add a custom template.
+- __template -__ This can be used to add a custom template for the joyride, a path to an html file should be given.
 - __onStepChange -__ Callback for step change.
 - __onStart -__ Callback for joyride start.
 - __onFinish -__ Callback for joyride end.